 Higher education is more competitive than ever.
 For many campuses to succeed, they must be nimble and outsmart competitors to attract potential students (and to keep the attention of current students).
 As they say - those who evolve will thrive.
 Those who don’t may perish.
 When it comes to texting in higher ed, it all comes down to principles.
 Welcome to the seven rules of engagement.

 1. Say it simply or not at all.

 A text that fails to deliver a central point clearly, concisely, and with a call-to-action is a failure – no matter its character count.
-Free yourself of the outdated 160-character rule.
+Free yourself of the outdated 160-character rule and use 300 characters.
 Write texts that are informative and actionable.

 2. Carriers define your character.

 The person you’re texting isn’t the only one reading it.
 Carriers scan dispatches in search of spam.
 And while colleges and universities must send messages in bulk, the fact of the matter is that spam is sent in bulk, and that’s how carriers view it.
 To combat this hard truth, Cadence throttles texts at a more natural rate giving you a much better chance to stay out of hot water.

 Because texting is so heavily used by students, they have some innate expectations and perceptions that are important to understand.